Skip to main content

 • Reducing Gun Violence

-• Invested tens of millions of dollars in new community and hospital-based violence intervention programs
+• Invested over one hundred million dollars in new community and hospital-based violence intervention programs

 • Banning ghost guns, armor-piercing bullets, and .50 caliber weapons, while promoting microstamping technology